pastelgf/rootandsteel.github.io/combat.md

 You may move up to twice your movement in a straight line, then make an attack.
 The attack deals half damage if you moved less than your movement, normal damage if you moved at least your movement, and double damage if you moved the maximum amount.
 The first attack that hurts you before your next turn does +2 damage.

+## Cast a Spell

+You may cast a spell of those that you know and are currently available.

+## Use an Item

+Use a readied item in a way that is either defined by the item or in a way that makes sense (such as throwing a net or pouring water on something).

 # Attacking

 When a creature attacks, they use one of their readied weapons to deal damage to a creature within that weapon's range.
 Attacks automatically do damage and apply any special effects as a result of the used weapon or various abilities a creature has.
 Note, special effects are not applied if an attack does no damage.